bbc/lrud/docs/usage.md

     .registerNode('alpha', { isFocusable: true, parent: 'root' })
 ```

+Nodes must be registered with _unique_ IDs.
+If `registerNode()` is called with an ID that has already been registered against the navigation instance, an exception will be thrown.

 ## Registration options

 Most options affect behaviour for when Lrud is handling key events and assigning focus.